Mayor Driscoll and students from Ota, Japan at Winter Island Park

 Through this unique relationship, hundreds of students, educators, cultural and business representatives, as well as municipal officials from Ota, have visited Salem as official participants in our sister-city program.
 Other Ota residents, aware of the special relationship, as well as additional travelers from all over Japan, have also visited historic Salem as tourists and on private visits.

 Every year, citizens of Salem open their homes as hostess to Japanese students and adult "Homestay" visitors.
-The City, the Museum, Salem State College, and the Salem School Department all cooperate with Salem-Ota Club organizers to host our sister-city visitors with hearty international hospitality.
+The City, the Museum, Salem State College, and the Salem School Department all cooperate with Salem Ota Cultural Exchange organizers to host our sister-city visitors with hearty international hospitality.
 Likewise, groups of Salem area students are welcomed and hosted in Ota each summer.

-The members of the Salem-Ota Club have come together to support and to enhance this worthwhile relationship.
+The members of the Salem Ota Cultural Exchange have come together to support and to enhance this worthwhile relationship.
 Participation and financial contributions from interested organizations, from businesses, and from private citizens to assist in these endeavors are welcome!